pythonanywhere/help_pages/articles/ScheduledTasks.md

   day.
 The task can run for up to two hours.
 * In a paid account, you can create up to 20 tasks, and they can either run at a particular time every day, or every hour at a particular number of minutes past the hour.
-(The limit of 20 is "soft" -- if you need more, within reason, then you can contact us to get it raised for your account.)
 Each task can run for up to 12 hours.
+(The limit of 20 tasks is "soft" -- if you need more, within reason, then you can contact us to get it raised for your account.)

-The details of how to set the task up are below.
+The details of how to set a task up are below.

 ## Timing